 Virtual reality and IoT developers

-The professional image Software developer changes as dynamically as the technology itself.
-Were recently asked web developers, companies are currently looking for mobile developers.
-The trend is the "Internet of Things" (IoT).
-This keyword is the networking of everyday objects over the net; from the car to the refrigerator.
+The profession of software developers is changing just as dynamically as the technology itself.
+Whereas recently web developers were in demand, companies are currently looking more for mobile developers.
+Trend topic of the hour, however, is the "Internet of Things" (IoT).
+This keyword refers to the networking of everyday objects via the network; from the car to the fridge.
 In Germany, the term "industry 4.0" is often used.

-The offer of positions for IoT developers in Germany rose between 2013 and 2015 by an incredible 1.318 percent.
-This shows the huge importance Germany attaches to the development of networked technologies.
-In the UK, another area is similarly dynamic.
-Jobs around Virtual Reality have experienced a regular boom in the past two years (+ 350 percent).
-By way of comparison, in Germany, calls for virtual reality experts "only" increased by 53 percent.
-As the market for virtual reality is currently developing rapidly, however, we expect Germany to catch up here this year.
+The supply of jobs for IoT developers in Germany increased by an incredible 2013 percent between 2015 and 1.318.
+This shows the huge importance that Germany attaches to the development of networked technologies.
+In Great Britain another area is growing similarly dynamically.
+Virtual Reality jobs have boomed in the last two years (+ 350 percent).
+By comparison, tenders for virtual reality experts in Germany "only" increased by 53 percent, but as the market for virtual reality is currently developing at a rapid pace, we expect Germany to catch up here this year.

 Demand for candidates with data science skills will grow as much as the big data capacity of enterprises.
 Anyone who combines technical and scientific expertise with the ability to find the important information and stories in a flood of information is in demand.